CAELESTIS-Project-EU/RVEtool/README.md

 ```

 ## Usage
 Each folder contains a `main.py` file with the corresponding user inputs.
+Right now the user has to run the `main.py` for each `RVE_xxx` module.

 ## Output models
-The different models here referred as `jobName` cases are stored in the `output` folder which is created automatically.
-The user can define the number of subcases (load case scenarios) for each RVE.
+The RVE model generated here referred to as `jobName` is stored in the `output` folder.
+This folder is generated automatically if no exists.
+The user can define the number of load case scenarios for the RVE `jobName`.
 The available load cases are the following:
 - Longitudinal tension (11 component)
 - Transverse tension (22 componenent)
 - In-plane shear (12 component)